raihannishat/Auto-Register/README.md

 ### Ignoring Specific Services
 Currently, all services marked with the **RegisterAttribute** in the provided assemblies will be registered.
 If you want to exclude certain services, you would need to manually intervene before the registration process.

+## Supported Platforms
+Auto-Register is designed for use in console applications.
+However, it can also be utilized in other types of .NET applications that support Microsoft Dependency Injection, including:

+* ASP.NET Core Applications
+* Worker Services
+* Blazor Applications
+* WPF Applications
+* Windows Forms Applications

+I am showing some examples through a **console** application

 ### Example 1: Simple Generic Interface and Class
 ```csharp
 using AutoRegister;